revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

 - In python global variables are created outside of a function.
 - Global variables are can be used by everyone, both inside and outside of function.
+- The scope of the variable means a lifetime of the variable.
+The scope of the Global variable is inside and outside of the function.

 ```python
 x = "global"